 Debbie wanted to learn more, so she applied for and was accepted to the Civilian Law Enforcement Academy class.
 There she learned more about the department and its budget needs.
 She also had the opportunity to meet Baron’s handler, Deputy Farrah Ashe.
 Debbie realized that their was a real need to support our K9 Heroes, so she applied for a 501c3 non-profit, which was approved in June, 2015 and K9s United was born.

 Debbie not only has a full time career and a passion to fulfill the mission of K9s United, but she is also a Mom to her daughter, Emma and a Wife to her husband BJ.
-Debbie also has two dogs, Mattie and Gunnar.
+Debbie also has three dogs, Mattie, Gunnar and Storm.